 I just love, love love, how the app teaches about learning to wait and control the impulse to just tap anything by having you look at the design before punching a color.
 You really have to also begin to formulate early working memory skills to transfer what you see on one block design to creating your own.
 There are also rules and boundaries to how things are laid out, i.e. replicating the design in a left to right and top to bottom manner.
 With a game like this, these rules are a simple lesson…and kids do get it.
 And once that is established….the possibilities are endless!

-- Integration of visual, auditory, and motor abilities which translates to both spatial orientation and listening skills
+- Integration of visual, auditory, and motor abilities which translate to both spatial orientation and listening skills

 - Introduction to design copy

 - Facilitates reading and writing skills by using a left right orientation

 - Improves working memory, impulse control, and an organized approach to task completion

 - Transferable to classroom manipulatives for early reading, writing, and spatial skills